ducminhgd/notes/computer/microservices/shared-database.md

 ## Example

-The `OrderService` and `CustomerService` freely access each other’s tables.
-For example, the `OrderService` can use the following [[ACID]] transaction ensure that a new order will not violate the customer’s credit limit.
+The `OrderService` and `CustomerService` freely access each other's tables.
+For example, the `OrderService` can use the following [[ACID]] transaction ensure that a new order will not violate the customer's credit limit.

 ```sql
 BEGIN TRANSACTION